Intelligent Material Numbers – outdated habit or good practice?

 What is an Intelligent Part or Material number?

-The analog legacy
+The analogue legacy

 analog telephone